CogStack/risk-score-builder/README.md

 Frailty, CHADS-VASc and HAS-BLED definitions are provided with input data (generated data NOT patient data) and code to calculate scores in the examples directory and described below.

 # Examples
+## Full demo for HPO
+The script hpo_demo.py runs the entire pipeline locally, using the HPO.obo file to build the HPO ontology in memory as a graph.

 ## Generate risk score
 Run build_risk_scores.py to generate definitions for chads-vasc, has-bled and HFRS using a combination of UMLS, HPO and ICD10 ontologies, as well as concepts we manually define for gender and age range.
 The resulting definition is in UMLS CUI.